VertebrateResequencing/wr/jobqueue/testdata/README.md

 populated frames collapse and ~94% are below 95% (minimum filled 0%); after the fix all are 0 and the minimum filled is ~97%.
 It is wired into `make browser-test`.

-## Status page stale counts

-`status-page-stale-counts/` contains the issue-260625-5 web UI regression fixtures, migrated to the absolute protocol:

-- `repro.mjs` loads the real status-page websocket handler and checks that an authoritative absolute per-RepGroup update clears stale live counts (e.g. a RepGroup left showing jobs running/pending) by replacing the counts wholesale.
-  Run it with `--assert` for the regression check, or without that flag to generate an HTML repro artifact.
-- `screenshot.mjs` serves `jobqueue/static`, injects a fake websocket, delivers
-  stale then authoritative absolute state, verifies the stale running/pending counts clear and the RepGroup shows its real terminal state, searches for `tabletest`, and writes a post-fix screenshot.

-Use `make browser-test` (or the alias `make webui-test`) to run these browser fixtures as a discoverable gate.
-The normal `make test` and `make race` targets do not run browser tests.

 ## Dependent job details